Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: System Design

 \subsubsection{Hardware starting time cancellation}

 We program our speaker and microphones to start as synchronously as possible, which is essential to make sure that the shift in cross-correlation only comes from the time of flight.
 However, there is still a minor starting time delay each time we restart the speaker and microphones.
-This delay varies for every restart, so capturing and eliminating it as a static noise factor is impossible.
+What's worse, this delay is inconsistent; it varies across every restart.
+So, it is impossible to capture and eliminate it as a static noise factor.

 To solve this problem, we find that the direct path can be used as an anchor to cancel the starting time error.
-This technique works because the direct path signal from the speaker to the microphone array has the strongest magnitude.
-For instance, Fig.~\ref{fig:startingTime} shows the cross-correlation (CORR) output of sample windows at timestep 0, 50...200.
-The CORR of five sample timesteps overlap together because there is no motion in the environment.
-By changing the device position, the static environment slightly changes, and different peaks show up.
-Nevertheless, the direct path is always the highest and right-most peak in different microphone and speaker positions.
+This technique works because the direct path signal from the speaker to the microphone array usually has the strongest magnitude.
+For instance, Fig.~\ref{fig:startingTime} shows the cross-correlation (xCORR) output of sample windows at timestep 0, 50...200.
+(The lines of timesteps overlap together because there is no motion in the environment.)
+By altering the device position, the static environment slightly changes, and different peaks show up; as depicted, the direct path is always the highest and right-most peak in different microphone and speaker positions.
+Therefore, we can employ these two characteristics to distinguish it among the peaks.

-Therefore, we pick the largest peak as the direct path signal before applying the successive subtraction.
-To make the selection fault-tolerant, we select the top 10 peaks and then choose the right-most (nearest path).
+In specific, to make the selection fault-tolerant, we select the top 10 peaks and then choose the right-most (nearest path).
 Then we cut off from the selected peak to the left for 256 steps, i.e., segment half of the original window, because it corresponds to \~1m range.
 This starting time cancellation algorithm is run only once after each time we restart the device.
-Besides, the cut-off window still retains the reflections of the multipath from all the joints of the hand.
+We apply this before applying the successive subtraction.